 By the turn of the century, Cambi had signed several additional contracts to install THP plants - in Lillehammer and Sarpsborg (Norway), Fredericia and Næstved (Denmark), as well as Aberdeen (the UK).
 An important milestone was reached with the contract award for a CambiTHP® plant at the Ringsend WWTP in Dublin, Ireland.
 Early in 2001, Cambi started work on its first large-scale project.

-In 2014, Cambi signed contracts for 14 new plants.
-The breakthrough deal was reached in China with the Beijing Drainage Group, to deliver five very large CambiTHP® plants serving Beijing's population of more than 20 million.
-The largest, Gaoantun, holds the world THP plant design capacity record.
-Many smaller projects were awarded to Cambi in 2014: in South Korea (Anyang, an underground facility), Spain (Ourense), the Netherlands (Hengelo), the UK (Leigh, Burnley).
+Cambi signed contracts for 14 new plants in 2014.
+The breakthrough deal was reached in China.
+The Beijing Drainage Group contracted Cambi for five large THP plants to serve the city's population of more than 20 million.
+Other project awards during the year were in South Korea (Anyang, an underground facility), Spain (Ourense), the Netherlands (Hengelo), and the UK (Leigh and Burnley).

 A new Cambi design concept was introduced in 2014: the B2 containerised plant.
 Using reactors with a volume of 2 m3, the B2 has short delivery and commissioning times and meets the needs of mid-size wastewater treatment plants.
 Contracts for B2 plants were secured shortly after, with the first ones starting operations in 2016 in Ourense (Spain), Leigh and Burnley (the UK).
 The first contract for a B2 project in the US was also signed that year.